 So, as you can see from the wireframe and final version of the header, the solution was two main modes of navigation: a means by which to shop by product type as well as by top Warner Bros. brands.

-Wireframes & Page Templates
+WBShop 2012-on: Wireframes & Page Templates

-The process of wireframing for the 2012 relaunch was a little different earlier iterations of the site, as the new third-party ecommerce provider Marketlive provided a basic set of wireframes of their own.
+The process of wireframing for the 2012 relaunch was a little different earlier iterations of the site, as the new third-party e-commerce provider Marketlive provided a basic set of wireframes of their own.
 These wires depicted the typical out-of-the-box features of their platform.
 My boss worked with me to create our own versions of these wireframes for all required page template types, selecting which existing Marketlive features to utilize and concepting our own where necessary.

-Here's an archive of the final set of wires, in their refined state as pixel-perfect page mockups.
+Below are selections from the final set of wires, in their refined state as pixel-perfect page mockups.

-Style Guide
+WBShop 2012-on: Style Guide

 The "Touts" section is the most important, as it included demonstrations and source files for a variety of layouts and interactive elements for the site's "fill slots" (basically blank slates that we could fill with any content we wished).
 For these, I built fully functional HTML/CSS/jQuery templates including carousels, sliders, and video.
 These style guide pages included paths to the template files stored on the department shared drive.